-Here is the recipe for this mulled wine made with apple juice, spices and served with pomegranate seeds, orange slices, and sliced apple.
+Here is the recipe for this mulled wine made with apple juice and spices and served with pomegranate seeds, orange slices, and sliced apple.
 I hope you like it as much as I do.
-When you make it take a picture of your wine and post it on FB or Instagram and if you want to make it later, save it on Pinterest.
+When you make it take a picture of your wine and post it on FB or Instagram, and if you want to make it later, save it on Pinterest.

 It would also be fantastic and super helpful if you leave a comment and/or rating of this recipe in the comment section.
 Please feel free to write suggestions, ideas, or how it went when you made the recipe.